 How To Take Sole Water

 The Sole water you made in the previous step is now your “salt”.
 Take half a teaspoon of your salt water sole solution and add it to 8oz of fresh drinking water.
 You can use warm water and ideally you should also use water that is filtered.

 You can drink warm salt water everyday and a good time to do this is each morning before you have your breakfast.

-Experts recommend that you also use natural salt for other purposes such as your food (at an amount that tastes good).
-Academic studies show that our ancestors typically consumed a healthy diet that included 1.5 – 3 tablespoons of salt each day.
-It’s interesting that this is the amount of daily salt intake that coincides with the lowest risk level for contracting heart disease.
+Experts recommend that you also use natural salt for other purposes such as food (at an amount that tastes good).
+Academic studies show that our ancestors typically consumed around 1.5 – 3 tablespoons of salt each day.
+It is interesting that this is the amount of daily salt intake that coincides with the lowest risk level of contracting heart disease.

 Salt Water Cleanse Dangers!

-Ok when considering all of the potential health benefits of drinking salt water or Sole everyday also think about the dangers too!
+When considering all of the potential health benefits of drinking salt water everyday also consider the dangers.